CANDCstudio/tomorrowstarted/README.md

 <br>

 The showcase website is a static html/css/js website.
-With no backend we intend to use workarounds, mentioned later, to mimick or behave as if it did in order to support the features required of it.
+With no backend we intend to use workarounds, mentioned later, to mimick or behave as if it did – in order to support the features required of it.
 These workarounds are there to also show off how a website could be done without the use of popular templates like wordpress should the developer or client wish to be a little savy and experiment.

- While it can manage windowed use somewhat, it is really intended to be used in fullscreen mode.
+While the website can manage windowed use somewhat, it is really intended to be used in fullscreen mode.
 This screen size limitation in practical terms is in place due to the design.
 The whole of the website is presented on a single browser window, and takes up no more than the entirety of that window.

- The posts, archives, about-us, and "randomizer" pages that make up the bulk of the surfing are all loaded in via draggable pop-up windows that can be toggled on or off using the menu.
+The posts, archives, about-us, and "randomizer" pages that make up the bulk of the surfing are all loaded in via draggable pop-up windows that can be toggled on or off using the menu navigation bar.

 The idea, as mentioned above, was to replicate a real-life desktop, wherein :
 >papers, items, notes, objects, thoughts, mementos, tend to organize and perputually disorganize themselves.